diogotcorreia/master-thesis/docs/content/ch03-method.typ

 were tested against custom-built artificial benchmarks, as well as projects known to be vulnerable, in order to decide what approach to take for the final design.
+These benchmarks, while not perfect, model common constructs that can lead to class pollution and are a great replacement for the lack of a larger dataset of known-vulnerable packages.

 A major decision for the design of the tool is whether to consider each project's dependencies during analysis.